mlajtos/moniel/README.md

 layer1/out -> layer2/in // connect scopes together
 ```
-When scopes have defined Inputs and Outputs, one can connect them as normal nodes:
+When scopes have defined Inputs and Outputs, they can be connected directly:
 ```
 layer1 -> layer2
 ```